pal-Alexandra/Advanced_Programming/Homework9/README.md

 ## Tasks (for homework9)
   * :smile: Create all entity classes and repositories.
 Implement properly the one-to-many and many-to-many relationships.
   * :smile: Create all entity classes and repositories.
 Implement properly the one-to-many and many-to-many relationships.
   * :smile: Create a generic AbstractRepository using generics in order to simplify the creation of the repository classes.
 You may take a look at the CrudRepository interface from Spring Framework.
+(I used the @Repository adnotation from Spring)
   * :smile: Insert, using JPA, a large number of fake artists and albums in the database and log the execution time of your JPQL statements.
+(The used statements are from Spring)